Maibock Is Your Bock

 2. Open the packet of grain and pour it into 1 muslin sack and tie it closed.

 3. Using the measuring cup, pour 6-8 cups of water into your clean 4-quart or larger pot.
 Bring this mixture to a temperature of 155-165 degrees.
 Then add in the grain sack to the hot water to steep for 30 minutes between 155-165 degrees.
 Then remove from heat.

 4. Carefully lift the grain sack out of the pot and place into a strainer/colander.
 Rinse the sack over the pot with 1 cup of hot water for each grain sack.
 Let drain.
 Do NOT squeeze the grain sack.
 Discard grain sack once drained.

-5. Place all three packets of Mt.
+5. Place both packets of Mt.
 Hood pellet hops into a hop sack tying it closed, then trim away excess material.

 6. Open both packets of BrewMax LME and slowly add this to the hot grain water, stirring until it is completely dissolved.

 7. Bring grain water to a low rolling boil, add in hop sack, and let boil for 15 minutes, then remove the pot from the heat.